Rronnurboja/Electric-YT-neon-blue/README.md

 # Features:
 * Slick, electric feel and amazing look,
-* Blur effect on shorts to give it a cool edge (and filter out stuff that YouTube may bring in your feed without you wanting them),
+* Blur effect on shorts to give it a cool edge (and filtering out stuff that YouTube may bring in your feed without you wanting them),
 * A definite upgrade from what you already have on your browser by default!

 # IMPORTANT NOTE: